seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 Here crossbows, and deadly wounding darts:
 And in the midst, like to a slender point
 Within the compass of the horizon,
-As twere a rising bubble in the sea,
+--As twere a rising bubble in the sea,
 A hazel wand amidst a wood of pines,
-Or as a bear fast chained unto a stake—,
+Or as a bear fast chained unto a stake--,
 Stood famous Edward, still expecting when
 Those dogs of France would fasten on his flesh.
 Anon the death procuring knell begins: